ossdhaval/mysite/source/while-coding/git-commands-notes.md

  ```

  #### About local branches:

+ ##### first option of using untracked local branch

  - you can create a simple local branch that doesn't link to any remote tracker using `git branch <name>`
    - Remember that changes in the current branch that you haven't committed yet will also be part of new branch
  - Start using this branch by switching to it: `git switch <name>`
  - Remember, even if your local branch is not tracking a remote tracking branch, you can still use it to work with any remote branch.
 It is just that you have to mention which remote and which branch of that remote should be used for that operation everytime.
 I recommend this manual approach as it makes it clear where your code is going and coming.
  - To make local branch track a remote branch: `git branch -u <remote>/<branch> <local-branch>`

+ ##### second option of using tracked local branch

+ benefit of this approach is that you know later

+ - `git checkout -b <new-branch-name>`
+ - `git push --set-upstream origin <new-branch-name>`
+ - Now if you do `git branch -vv` you'll see that local branch is tracking the remote branch.
+When remote branch is deleted (after merge) you'll see that `git branch -vv` mentions `gone` against the remote branch.
+This was you know that local branch is no longer useful and delete it.
+In the first option above, it is hard to find out whether a local branch has been delivered and not longer usefu.
+So it is hard to delete it for cleanup.